 The Cabins Conwy Hotel

 Hotels in Conwy

 Wales is a country of deep, gorgeous valleys and dramatic peaks with a proud people whose heritage is rooted in an ancient and distinct culture.
 Castles abound in Wales, with more fortified ruins per square mile than anywhere else in the world, their mighty stone edifices dominating many towns and cities across the principality.
 Conwy is no different, having an impressive castle perched on craggy cliffs overlooking a beautiful beach.
 One of Britain's finest medieval towns, Conwy is quintessential Wales, full of quirky sights, thriving culture and easy access to mountain ranges with stunning natural vistas.
-Conwy hotels offer comforSEOSITE_LEVEL_DESCRIPTION accommodation, catering to all budgets and requirements.
+Conwy hotels offer comfortable accommodation, catering to all budgets and requirements.

 Sights to see

 Step back in time with a visit to Plas Mawr, a genteel Elizabethan townhouse and architectural gem.
 Dating from the 16th century, the house is a symbol of a prosperous golden age.
 You'll discover the height of Tudor sophistication in the exquisite Great Hall as well as the spectacular kitchen with many of its original furnishings.
 Relive the feasts and lavish lifestyle enjoyed by the Welsh gentry in this fabulous old house full of interesting features.